 Two views of a nicely detailed cedar alligator by Alvin Calavaza!
 Approximately 5 inches long from snout to tail. $48.

 The white serpentine mouse was carved by Michael Coble, 2.25 inches long and $60.
-The wormhole jasper turtle was carved by Reynold Lunasee, 2 inches long and $60.
 A mother of pearl shell butterfly with inlaid dots of coral, turquoise, lapis and jet by Cheryl Beyuka.
 It is just under 3 inches wide and $225.
+A chocolate dolomite badger by Andrew Quam.
+1 7/8 inches from snout to tail and $85.

 An onyx coyote by James Panteah (son of Abby Quam-Panteah and Clayton Panteah).
 This one is 2.5 inches high and $75.
 By Leland Boone and Daphne Quam, a paint stone bushy tail has real character: at left he seems serious: sniffing the wind.
 From the other side the stone showed one happy smiling bushytail.
 3 inches long and $65.

 By Robert Weahkee and all carved of antler.
 Left to right: an owl 4 inches tall $145.
 A double owl 5 inches, $300.
 A raccoon 3.5 inches high and $110.
-A rabbit measuring 2 5/8 inches high and $160.

 A cowrie shell turtle by Silvan Panteah (son of Abby Quam-Panteah and Clayton Panteah).
 A jasper eagle set upon an abalone shell base, carved by Bryant Yunie.
 Just over 1.75 inches long and $42.
 A red spiny oyster shell badger by Dee Edaakie, measuring 2 inches long and $110.